LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 :math:`M(t)` in the appropriate form to match the structure of :math:`{\mathcal A}`, with a user-supplied routine of type :c:func:`ARKLsMassFn()`.
-This matrix structure is used internally to perform any requisite mass matrix-vector products :eq:`mass_multiply`.
+This matrix structure is used internally to perform any requisite mass matrix-vector products :eq:`ARKODE_mass_multiply`.

 When matrix-free methods are selected, a routine must be supplied to perform the mass-matrix-vector product, :math:`Mv`.
-As with iterative solvers for the Newton systems, preconditioning may be applied to aid in solution of the mass matrix systems :eq:`mass_solve`.
+As with iterative solvers for the Newton systems, preconditioning may be applied to aid in solution of the mass matrix systems :eq:`ARKODE_mass_solve`.
 When using an iterative mass matrix linear solver, we require that the norm of the preconditioned linear residual satisfies

 .. math::
    \|r\| \le \epsilon_L \epsilon,
-   :label: MassLinearTolerance
+   :label: ARKODE_MassLinearTolerance

-where again, :math:`\epsilon` is the nonlinear solver tolerance parameter from :eq:`NonlinearTolerance`.
-When using iterative system and mass matrix linear solvers, :math:`\epsilon_L` may be specified separately for both tolerances :eq:`LinearTolerance` and :eq:`MassLinearTolerance`.
+where again, :math:`\epsilon` is the nonlinear solver tolerance parameter from :eq:`ARKODE_NonlinearTolerance`.
+When using iterative system and mass matrix linear solvers, :math:`\epsilon_L` may be specified separately for both tolerances :eq:`ARKODE_LinearTolerance` and :eq:`ARKODE_MassLinearTolerance`.

-In the algorithmic descriptions above there are five locations where a linear solve of the form :eq:`mass_solve` is required: (a) at each iteration of a fixed-point nonlinear solve, (b) in computing the Runge-Kutta right-hand side vectors :math:`\hat{f}^E_i` and :math:`\hat{f}^I_i`, (c) in constructing the time-evolved solution :math:`y_n`, (d) in estimating the local temporal truncation error, and (e) in constructing predictors for the implicit solver iteration (see section :numref:`Mathematics.Predictors.Max`).
+In the algorithmic descriptions above there are five locations where a linear solve of the form :eq:`ARKODE_mass_solve` is required: (a) at each iteration of a fixed-point nonlinear solve, (b) in computing the Runge--Kutta right-hand side vectors :math:`\hat{f}^E_i` and :math:`\hat{f}^I_i`, (c) in constructing the time-evolved solution :math:`y_n`, (d) in estimating the local temporal truncation error, and (e) in constructing predictors for the implicit solver iteration (see section :numref:`ARKODE.Mathematics.Predictors.Max`).
 We note that different nonlinear solver approaches (i.e., Newton vs fixed-point) and different types of mass matrices (i.e., time-dependent versus fixed) result in different subsets of the above operations.
 We discuss each of these in the bullets below.